nre/Doxhooks/docs/examples/insert_a_file.rst

 How to:

-* Insert the contents of an input file into another input file.
+* Insert a file in another file.
 * Reference a preprocessor variable in an ``insert`` directive.